massar/changer/README.md

 Description
 ~~~~~~~~~~~
-/dev/changer will allow you to mount all the cd's in your changer(s) at once.
+/dev/changer will allow you to mount all the cd's in your IDE changer(s) at once.
 thus avoiding the hassle with scripts or other custom software.

 Status
 ~~~~~~
-/dev/changer can now be considered to be at a beta-testing level.
+/dev/changer can now be considered to be at a stable level.

 Currently we only have the following problems:
 -	It's a changer so you technically CAN'T access two slots at the same time.